dkomanov/dkomanov.github.io/public/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 ## Recap

-Let's recap main points:
+Let's recap the main points:
 * Don't catch `Exception` or `Throwable`.
 * Be cautious in finally clause, don't let exception there to overthrow an original one.
 * You may swallow exceptions in close for read operations.

 ## Conclusion

 Despite the fact that resource management is a well-known subject, there are still many mistakes around it.
 Especially in not mature enough languages (I believe, Scala is one of that kind).
-I think, good pattern must be somehow integrated in a language, maybe as a language construct, maybe as a part of a core library.

-Don't get me wrong.
-There are libraries in Scala world that handle resource management properly, i.e. [better-files](https://github.com/pathikrit/better-files/) or [scala-arm](https://github.com/jsuereth/scala-arm/), but I think in should be in scala-library, accessible without any additional dependency.
+Don’t get me wrong, there are libraries in Scala world that handle resource management properly, i.e. [better-files](https://github.com/pathikrit/better-files/) or [scala-arm](https://github.com/jsuereth/scala-arm/).
+But I believe that it should be a part of the language.
+Either as a language construct or as a part of a scala-library.
+It’s too important to not have it.

 All code is available on [GitHub](https://github.com/dkomanov/stuff/tree/master/src/com/komanov/io).
-Originally posted on [Medium]().
+Originally posted on [Medium](https://medium.com/@dkomanov/scala-try-with-resources-735baad0fd7d).